Jeff Bergman: Career

-Bergman voiced the Pillsbury Doughboy from 1986 to 2013 following Paul Frees' death in 1986.
-Bergman's work with Warner Bros. began in 1986, recording voices for The Bugs Bunny Show.
+In 1986, Bergman auditioned to voice the Pillsbury Doughboy, but he eventually got the part of StarKist's mascot Charlie the Tuna instead.
+Bergman's work with Warner Bros. began that year, recording voices for The Bugs Bunny Show.
 After being rebuffed several times by Warner Bros. directors, he recorded a tape of himself as several of Blanc's characters, including Bugs Bunny.
 He took the tape to the production company and used a switch to toggle back and forth between his work and the original Mel Blanc recording.
-Then-Warner Bros. president Edward Bleier was unable to tell the difference between the voices, and Bergman, at the age of 29, became the first performer to provide the voice of Bugs Bunny after Mel Blanc died on July 10, 1989 – Bergman's 29th birthday.
+Then-Warner Bros. president Edward Bleier was unable to tell the difference between the voices, and Bergman, at the age of 29, became the first performer to provide the voice of Bugs Bunny after Mel Blanc died on July 10, 1989, Bergman's 29th birthday.

 Bergman's first performance as Bugs Bunny was during the 62nd Academy Awards as Bugs presented the Oscar for Best Live Action Short Film.
-He voiced Bugs, as well as Daffy Duck, during the 1990 TV specials Cartoon All-Stars to the Rescue and The Earth Day Special (also voicing Tweety Bird and Porky Pig in the latter).
+He voiced Bugs, as well as Daffy Duck, during the 1990 television specials Cartoon All-Stars to the Rescue and The Earth Day Special (also voicing Tweety Bird and Porky Pig in the latter).
 That same year, he also lent his voice to Bugs, Daffy and Porky in the animated sequences of Gremlins 2: The New Batch (1990).
 Bergman later voiced Bugs and Daffy again as well as Elmer Fudd in the 1991 theatrical short Box-Office Bunny, Bugs's first in over 25 years.
-He voiced Bugs, Daffy, Elmer and Yosemite Sam in the 1991 short (Blooper) Bunny, as well as several characters (including Sylvester the Cat and Foghorn Leghorn) in animated TV specials and newer animated series such as Tiny Toon Adventures and The Plucky Duck Show.
+He voiced Bugs, Daffy, Elmer and Yosemite Sam in the 1991 short (Blooper) Bunny, as well as several characters (including Sylvester the Cat and Foghorn Leghorn) in animated television specials and newer animated series such as Tiny Toon Adventures and The Plucky Duck Show.

 Outside of the Looney Tunes, Bergman also voiced George Jetson and Mr. Spacely in Jetsons: The Movie (1990) when their previous voice actors George O'Hanlon and Mel Blanc both died during production; he had been working at his local radio station in Pennsylvania when he received the call to travel to California and complete the dialogue.
 He also voiced George Jetson in the theme park attraction The Funtastic World of Hanna-Barbera.
 By the mid-1990s, Bergman decided to not continue voicing the Looney Tunes, due to reluctance about relocating to Los Angeles.
 At the time, he was living in Pittsburgh so Warner Bros. hired other voice actors such as Joe Alaskey (who was the first person to replace Blanc as the voice of Yosemite Sam in Who Framed Roger Rabbit in 1988), Greg Burson, Bob Bergen, Billy West and Blanc's son Noel Blanc.
+Warner Bros. had been splitting up the various voice-acting roles to prevent any one of them from being a singular successor.